HEMLab/HiPIMS-CUDA/Readme.md

 HiPIMS has been embedded in **[Pypims](https://pypims.readthedocs.io/en/latest/)**, the Python APIs for hipims, which provides an user-friendly integrated toolchain for preparing inputs, running hipims and visualising outputs.

-# Contributing
+# Contributing and Acknowledgement

-HiPIMS is maintained by the **[Hydro-Environmental Modelling Labarotory](http://www.hemlab.org)**, a research hub for technological innovation and interdisciplinary collaboration.
-We warmly welcome the hydro-environmental modelling community to contribute to the project, believing that this project will benefit the whole community.
+HiPIMS is maintained by **[The University of Birmingham](https://www.birmingham.ac.uk/schools/engineering/civil-engineering/index.aspx)** and the **[Hydro-Environmental Modelling Labarotory](http://www.hemlab.org)**, a research hub for technological innovation and interdisciplinary collaboration.
+We welcome the hydro-environmental modelling community to contribute to the project, believing that this project will benefit the whole community.

-The individuals listed below have contributed to this open-source project by fund acquisition, supervision, developing numerical schemes and contributing to the code.

-- [Qiuhua Liang](https://www.lboro.ac.uk/departments/abce/staff/qiuhua-liang/), (q.liang@lboro.ac.uk)

-- [Xilin Xia](https://xilinxia.com/), (x.xia.1@bham.ac.uk)

-- [Xiaodong Ming](https://www.lboro.ac.uk/departments/abce/staff/xiaodong-ming/), (x.ming@lboro.ac.uk)
+The individuals who have contributed directly to the code can be found in the list of **[contributors](https://github.com/HEMLab/hipims/graphs/contributors)**.
+The development of the model has also benefited from estensive usage and testing, which were funded UKRI, The Met Office and The Royal Society, and contributed by numerous researchsers.

 # References